 Many people wonder if they really need a will.
 They may think that they don't have enough assets to bother with a will.
-Some people erroneously believe that a will causes your heirs to have to go through probate, leading to unnecessary expenses.
+Or that they don't need a will because they're not yet elderly.
 However, a will is a good idea for just about everyone.
-Read on for some of the reasons to have a will.
+Read on for some of the reasons you might want to have a will.

+First things first.
+What is a will anyway?
 A will is a document in which a person declares what she wants done with her property at the time of her death.
 A will has no effect until the person who wrote it, known as the testator, dies.
 The testator can also revoke a will at any time prior to her death.

-State intestacy laws will provide how the sum total of your property is to be divided among your heirs.
-It can't provide for who will get certain specific items of your property.
+If you die without a will, state intestacy laws will provide for how the sum total of your property is to be divided among your heirs.
+But state laws can't dictate who will get certain specific items of your property.
 This can lead to many problems.
-For example, say you have inherited your grandmother's wedding ring and intend to pass it on to your daughter.
-If you die without a will saying that is what you want, your son may feel very strongly that his wife should have it.
-So even if you don't have a lot of assets, you may be concerned about making sure that certain items of your property go to the people that you want it to.
+For example, say you intend to pass your grandmother's wedding ring on to your daughter.
+If you die without a will saying that's what you want, your son may feel very strongly that his wife should have it.
+So even if you don't have a lot of assets, you may still be interested in making sure that certain items of your property go to the people that you want it to.
 You can do this with a will.

-Another misconception about having a will is the idea that having a will causes your heirs to have to go through probate, and that it will be difficult and expensive.
-If you die without a will, the probate court is still going to oversee the distribution of your assets to your heirs.
+While it's true that probate can be time-consuming and expensive, the probate process will be necessary even if you die without a will; the probate court is still going to oversee the distribution of your assets to your heirs.
 There is absolutely no reason to think that this process is made easier or less expensive by your not having a will.
-In fact, it will probably be more expensive.
+In fact, as mentioned above, it will probably be more expensive.
 For one thing, whoever administers your estate will probably have to post a bond that protects the estate if you don't have a will.
-If you do have a will, you can provide that he or she will not have to post a bond.
+(If you do have a will, you can provide that your executor will not have to post a bond.)

-You can create a will and other common estate planning documents on your own using quality software or books.
-It can be done in a couple hours for under one hundred dollars.
+You can create a will online or using software on your own.
+It can be done in a couple hours for under one or two hundred dollars.

 If you're not comfortable creating these documents on your own, you can see an attorney who practices in the area of estate planning.
-This attorney can also help you decide if you need more advanced estate planning techniques and help you implement an estate plan that is best suited to your needs.
-Keep in mind, an attorney will charge at least $1,000 to help you accomplish your estate planning goals.
+This attorney can also help you decide if you need more advanced estate planning techniques, and help you implement an estate plan that is best suited to your needs.
+Keep in mind, an attorney will charge at least $1,000-2,000 to help you accomplish your estate planning goals.